hashicorp/terraform/website/source/docs/providers/openstack/r/lb_pool_v1.html.markdown

 ## Argument Reference

 The following arguments are supported:

+* `region` - (Required) The region in which to obtain the V2 Networking client.
+    A Networking client is needed to create an LB pool.
+If omitted, the `OS_REGION_NAME` environment variable is used.
+Changing this creates a new LB pool.

 * `name` - (Required) The name of the pool.
 Changing this updates the name of the existing pool.